Gatada/JBits/README.md

 # Result of using withSaturation(_:)

-The top half shows the result of using ``UIColor.withSaturation(_:)`` against 40 different colours, while the bottom half shows the same ``UIColor`` created with the same hue and brightness, but saturation set to zero.
+The top half shows the result of using ``UIColor.withSaturation(_:)`` against 40 different colours (with a saturation level of zero), while the bottom half shows the same ``UIColor`` instantiated with the same hue and brightness, and saturation set to zero (provided by Apple).

 ![Optically Desaturated Colours](/Media/comparison.png)